 What Should Classroom Instruction Look Like for Students with Decoding Difficulties?

 When a child is struggling with decoding, the first thing we need to look at is classroom instruction.
 It’s easy to view classroom instruction and intervention as being separate issues, but in reality, they’re not!

 As a classroom teacher, you have so much power to influence and help your struggling readers!
 (This is one reason why I sometimes miss being in the classroom.)
-Reading success starts with solid literacy instruction.
-To read about key components of a balanced literacy program, click here for Kindergarten, here for first grade, or here for second grade.
+Reading success starts with solid literacy instruction – and especially in the early grades, a strong foundation in phonological awareness and phonics are ESSENTIAL.